 If you’re fascinated by other people’s gardens as I am, it probably hasn’t escaped your notice that many people incorporate items of religious symbolism into their landscapes.
-Gardens do have a natural serenity to them and are ideal places to pause and reflect, pray and gain strength.
+Gardens do have a natural serenity to them and are ideal places to pause and reflect, pray, and gain strength.
 Creating a saint garden takes this philosophy a bit further.
 So exactly what is a saint garden?

 What is a Saint Garden?

 A garden of saints is an area for reflection and prayer that has inspirational items in it that are related to one or more saints.
 Religious garden statues are often centerpieces of a saint garden.
 Often, this statuary is of the Virgin Mary or of a particular saint, or even an entire garden of saints.
 Each saint is a patron of something, and many of them are patrons of things related to nature, which make excellent choices for inclusion in the saint garden.
 A saint garden might also incorporate inspirational bible quotes etched into stones or wood.
 A bench or natural seating area should also be included in the garden where the worshipper can sit and be one with their maker.

 Flowers of the Saints